turingschool/curriculum/source/projects/jscontact.markdown

 #### Email Address Creation Workflow

 * Create a new integration test file for email addresses.
-Create a sample person in a @before(:all)@ block
+Create a sample person in a `before(:all)` block
 * Write a `describe` block for the new email address form
 * Visit the new email address form for that person
 * Change the `person_id` field to a `hidden_field`